crantotech/clama/README.md

 ### Use the Browser

 With Claude 3.5 Sonnet's new [Computer Use](https://www.anthropic.com/news/3-5-models-and-computer-use) capability, Clama can launch a browser, click elements, type text, and scroll, capturing screenshots and console logs at each step.
 This allows for interactive debugging, end-to-end testing, and even general web use!
 This gives him autonomy to fixing visual bugs and runtime issues without you needing to handhold and copy-pasting error logs yourself.

-### "add a tool that..."

-Thanks to the [Model Context Protocol](https://github.com/modelcontextprotocol), Clama can extend his capabilities through custom tools.
-While you can use [community-made servers](https://github.com/modelcontextprotocol/servers), Clama can instead create and install tools tailored to your specific workflow.
-Just ask Clama to "add a tool" and it will handle everything, from creating a new MCP server to installing it into the extension.
-These custom tools then become part of Clama's toolkit, ready to use in future tasks.

--   "add a tool that fetches Jira tickets": Retrieve ticket ACs and put Clama to work
--   "add a tool that manages AWS EC2s": Check server metrics and scale instances up or down
--   "add a tool that pulls the latest PagerDuty incidents": Fetch details and ask Clama to fix bugs

 ### Add Context